mezzio/mezzio/docs/book/reference/migration/to-v2.md

   pipeline for you, which is then stored in `config/pipeline.php`.
 The generated pipeline contains the following additions:

-    - The first middleware in the pipeline is `Zend\Stratigility\Middleware\OriginalMessages`, which injects the incoming request, URI, and response as the request attributes `originalRequest`, `originalUri`, and `originalResponse`, respectively.
+    - The first middleware in the pipeline is `Laminas\Stratigility\Middleware\OriginalMessages`, which injects the incoming request, URI, and response as the request attributes `originalRequest`, `originalUri`, and `originalResponse`, respectively.
 (This can aid URI generation in nested middleware later.)

-    - The second middleware in the pipeline is `Zend\Stratigility\Middleware\ErrorHandler`.
+    - The second middleware in the pipeline is `Laminas\Stratigility\Middleware\ErrorHandler`.

-    - The last middleware in the pipeline is `Zend\Expressive\Middleware\NotFoundHandler`.
+    - The last middleware in the pipeline is `Mezzio\Middleware\NotFoundHandler`.

 - Reads your `routes` configuration, and generates a programmatic routing table for you, which is then stored in `config/routes.php`.